-[All users of recreational craft need to be aware they may come across some commercial vessels operating at higher speed – this is only permitted for certain ‘authorised vessels’ which have a special Certificate of Compliance enabling them to operate at higher speed in two specific ‘High Speed Craft Zones’ between Margaretness and Wandsworth Bridge].
+All users of recreational craft need to be aware they may come across some commercial vessels operating at higher speed – this is only permitted for certain ‘authorised vessels’ which have a special Certificate of Compliance enabling them to operate at higher speed in two specific ‘High Speed Craft Zones’ between Margaretness and Wandsworth Bridge.

-- PLA Notices to Mariners and e-Newsletters etc
+- PLA Notices to Mariners and e-Newsletters

 - PLA Recreational User Guide and Tide Tables booklet

-• access to recreational briefings and discounts on PLA Charts and publications
+- Access to recreational briefings and discounts on PLA Charts and publications

-Those experienced with their vessel need to consider safety carefully – for example:
+Those experienced with their vessel need to consider safety carefully.
+For example:

 - ensure the watertight integrity of your vessel and be prepared for the water conditions you will be navigating through.
-The Thames is categorised by the MCA as Category C waters - you should expect waves up to 1.2 metres
+The Thames is categorised by the MCA as Category C waters - you should expect waves up to 1.2 metres.

-- plan your passage carefully
+- plan your passage carefully.

 - read the current Notices to Mariners for the area of your intended passage and consider them in your passage plan.

-- consider where you will be mooring and make your mooring bookings well in advance
+- consider where you will be mooring and make your mooring bookings well in advance.

-There are hazards on the foreshore: it should not be regarded casually as a pleasure ‘beach’.
+There are hazards on the foreshore: it should not be regarded as a pleasure ‘beach’.
 Normal guidance is to avoid it and instead enjoy the river safely from dry land at embankment level.